Grammy® Award nominee for

 integration of harmonics with natural notes.
 The work concludes with a return of the waltz.

-The presentation is excellent with very useful fingering ideas and the ever-delightful artwork of Swiss artist Corina Sierk dominates the front cover in eye-catching style.
+The presentation is excellent with very useful fingering ideas and the ever-delightful artwork of Swiss artist Corina Sierk dominates the front cover in eye-catching style."—Steve Marsh, Classical Guitar Magazine, January 2012, Vol. 30, No. 5.

 Back